Leibniz-HBI/ukraine_twitter_data/README.md

 We started collecting tweets on 24.
 February, backfilling tweets since 1.
 February.

 You find information on whether an ID was collected via the search ('backfilled') or streamed in the data itself.
 Backfilled data will not contain tweets that have been deleted before the collection time.

-We will add languages over time.
-So far we have planned English, German, Russian and Ukrainian.

 ### How is the data structured?